 Ingersoll bitterly opposed the religious Right of his day—yet though he was an outspoken agnostic, he was also the foremost political speechmaker of the Republican Party.
 During Ingersoll’s public life, no GOP candidate for whom he declined to campaign attained the White House.

 He gained national attention with his bombastic speech nominating James G. Blaine for the Republican presidential nomination in 1876.
 The next year he moved to Washington, D. C. In 1885, already a prominent national figure, he relocated to New York City.

+Ingersoll and Freethought.
 At various times, Ingersoll held high offices in most of the major American freethought groups of the time, including the National Liberal League.
 When atheist publisher D. M. Bennett was arrested at an 1878 freethinkers’ conference in Watkins, now Watkins Glen, for selling a birth control and marriage reform tract some deemed obscene, Ingersoll—who had not attended the conference—offered his legal services and personally appealed to President Rutherford B. Hayes to drop the charges.
 (For details of this incident, click here.)